aggyomfg/bevy_enum_tag/README.md

 }

 fn with_variant_2(query: Query<&TestEnum, With<Variant2>>) {
-    // with variant 2
+    // is variant 2
 }

 fn without_variant_3(query: Query<&TestEnum, Without<Variant3>>) {
-    // without variant 3
+    // is not variant 3
 }
 ```